Advising Right Now: Building the Advising Relationship

 - Grab their attention by using a creative subject line (e.g. **Need a response** or *%Important Check-in!).

 - Write personalized emails to each advisee with specific details that relate to them.
-Ask questions about their plans for break and IAP, their intended major and their current activities or ones they are planning to be involved in.
+Ask questions about their plans for spring break, intended major and their current activities or ones they are planning to be involved in.

 - Make care packages for your advisees with personalized notes and deliver them to each of their dorms.